Phillip Aspinall

-Phillip John Aspinall AC (born 17 December 1959) is an Australian Anglican bishop who served as Anglican Archbishop of Brisbane from February 2002 to December 2022. and was also the Primate of the Anglican Church of Australia from July 2005 until he stood down on 4 July 2014.
+Phillip John Aspinall AC (born 17 December 1959) is an Australian Anglican bishop who served as Anglican Archbishop of Brisbane from February 2002 until December 2022, and was also the Primate of the Anglican Church of Australia from July 2005 until he stood down on 4 July 2014.

 Early life and education

 Aspinall was born in Hobart Tasmania, Australia, on 17 December 1959.